ckRobinson/multi-column-markdown/README.md

 - Some cross compatibility with other plugins is not supported and will not render.
     - Most plugins that do not render are more advanced plugins that load their content over time rather than immediatly at render time.

+- Clicking within a document causes the document to flash before recentering on the cursor location.

+- Clicking outside of the editor and then back in may cause the viewport to jump to the bottom of the editor in certain cercumstances.

 #### **Minor Render Issues**

 - Any general render issues within columns: